Rock Radio Scrapbook

 (The Bill Dulmage Collection)

 Making the oldies sound alive and fresh is a tricky business.
-One deejay who keeps getting it right is Dick Bartley.
+One deejay who does it right is Dick Bartley.

 (Scrapbook archives)